What is a Whistleblower: Everything You Need to Know

 A whistleblower might be an employee, supplier, contractor, client, or any person who learns of illegal or unethical acts in a business.
 They can learn of these acts by witnessing the act or by receiving a report of it.

 Whistleblowers have long been exposed to the threat of retaliation.
 To defend them against retaliation, laws have been enacted through OSHA (Occupational Safety and Health Administration) and the SEC (Securities and Exchange Commission).

 Whistleblowers might choose to publicize their information to the company, or an outside organization or government.
 Since the 1960s, the public value of whistle-blowing has been increasingly recognized.

 For example, federal and state statutes and regulations have been enacted to protect whistleblowers from various forms of retaliation.

 Even without the federal and state statutes intended to shield whistleblowers from retaliation, numerous decisions defend whistleblowing on public policy grounds.

 In the 1990s, some in the media claimed men were more likely to become whistleblowers than women.

-The reason for this was assumed to be the monetary rewards sometimes associated with the whistleblowing.
+The reason for this was assumed to be the monetary rewards sometimes associated with whistleblowing.
 This theory was somewhat undermined by the sudden increase of female whistleblowers at around the same time, as though on-cue.
 It was also revealed many acts of whistleblowing didn't result in any material reward for the whistleblower.

 Courts have in some places exempted whistleblowers from protections when they are employed at-will.
 However, most whistleblowers are still covered under protective laws.

-In civil service for the federal government, the government cannot take or threaten to take any HR action against any employee following a revelation from that employee he or she believed proved a violation of law, egregious mismanagement, the waste of government funds, abuse of authority, or a considerable, specific danger to the public's security or well-being.
+In civil service for the federal government, the government cannot take or threaten to take any HR action against any employee following a revelation from that employee he or she believed proved a violation of the law, egregious mismanagement, the waste of government funds, abuse of authority, or a considerable, specific danger to the public's security or well-being.